idaholab/moose/modules/stochastic_tools/doc/content/source/reporters/MorrisReporter.md

 !equation
 \sigma_d = \sqrt{\frac{1}{N-1}\sum_{i=1}^{N}\left(EE_{i,d} - \mu_d\right)^2} .

 The $\mu^{*}$ statistic is typically preferred over $\mu$ because it is agnostic to negative effects that could cancel out positive ones when sampling.
-These statistics can be interperated as the effect of the parameters on the response in the folloing ways:
+These statistics can be interpreted as the effect of the parameters on the response in the following ways:

 1. $\mu^{*} \approx 0, \sigma \approx 0$: parameter has no influential impact on the response.
 1. $\mu^{*} >> 0$: parameter has a significant impact on the response.